Saltzshaker/bio-kinetic-typography-chat/README.md

 To test on two computers, on each computer:

-1. Make sure bio-kinetic-typography-chat repo is synced on each computers
+1. Make sure bio-kinetic-typography-chat repo is synced on Github
 2. Make sure there are several hundred lines of test data in the gsrData.txt file in each repo
 3. cd bio-kinetic-typography-chat
 4. node local-server.js